pralad-p/Postopek/CONTRIBUTING.md

 git push --set-upstream origin 325-condense-downloads-page
 ```

-Finally, go to GitHub and make a Pull Request :D
+Finally, go to GitHub and make a Pull Request 👍

 ## Keeping your Pull Request updated
 If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.